Last Updated on

 Ruddy Ground Dove

 There were a variety of pigeons and doves at the park.
 The smallest was the Ruddy Ground Dove, who is sitting up on a wire here.
-They could also be seen poking around on the ground looking for seeds as his name suggests.
+They could also be seen poking around on the ground looking for seeds as their name suggests.

 A bit bigger than the Ground Dove is the White-Winged Dove.
 We saw one in a tree behind the house and here again at the park.
 They are lovely birds.